Line infantry: Line infantry and other contemporary types of infantry

 Initially, soldiers equipped with firearms formed only a small part of the infantry branch of most armies, because of their vulnerability to hostile cavalry.
 Pikemen formed the majority of infantrymen and were known as heavy infantry.
 A significant part of infantry consisted of old-style musketeers, who did not use the linear tactics, instead skirmishing in open formation.
 However, by the middle of the 17th century, musketeers deployed in line formation already provided about half of the foot troops in most Western European armies.
 Maurice of Nassau was noted as the first large scale user of linear tactic in Europe, introducing the 'counter-march' to enable his formations of musketeers to maintain a continuous fire.
 After the invention of the bayonet, musketeers could finally defend themselves from the enemy's horsemen, and the percentage of pikemen fell gradually.
-In 1699, the Austrian army got rid of their pikes.
+In 1699, the Austrian army abandoned their pikes.
 In 1703, the French army did the same, in 1704 the British and 1708 the Dutch.
 In 1699–1721, Peter I converted almost all Russian foot-regiments to line infantry.
-The abandonment of the pike, together with the faster firing rate made possible by the introduction of the new flintlock musket and paper cartridge, resulted in the abandonment of the deeper formations of troops more ideal for the melee-oriented pikemen.
-Instead, military thinking switched to shallower lines that maximized the firepower of an infantry formation.
+The abandonment of the pike, together with the faster firing rate made possible by the introduction of the new flintlock musket and paper cartridge, resulted in the replacement of the deeper formations of troops more suitable for the melee-oriented pikemen with shallower lines that maximized the firepower of an infantry formation.

 Besides regular line infantry, there were elite troops (royal guards and other designated elite regiments) and the light infantry.
 Light infantry operated in extended order (also known as skirmish formation) as opposed to the close order (tight formations) used by line infantry.
 Since the late 18th century, light infantry in most European countries mostly consisted of riflemen (such as the German Jäger), armed with rifled carbines and trained in aimed shooting and use of defilades.

-In England, much of the light infantry was armed with smooth-bore muskets, only a few regiments used rifled muskets.
+In Britain, much of the light infantry was armed with smooth-bore muskets, only a few regiments used rifled muskets.

-In France, during the Revolutionary and Napoleonic Wars, the division into the Guard, while line infantry and light infantry formally continued to exist, line and "light" regiments had identical weaponry (smooth-bore fusils) and tactics.
+In France, during the Revolutionary and Napoleonic Wars, the division into the Guard, line infantry and light infantry formally continued to exist, line and "light" regiments had identical weaponry (smooth-bore fusils) and tactics.
 (Napoleon preferred smooth-bore weaponry for their faster reload speeds.)
 However, each battalion in both line and "light" regiments included a company of voltigeurs, who were expected to act as skirmishers as well being able to deploy into line.